CR-DMcDonald/IRExitSensors/sp80nt.md

 The range all seem to use the same sensor module which is a round black plastic bezel surrounding the IR filter with a distinctive LED at the 12 o'clock position.

+It is suspected that [pongee.com](https://www.pongee.com/Touchless-Exit-Button) might be the OEM for this sensor but that is not proven.

 ### Source

 Provided by [en4rab](https://twitter.com/en4rab)/[en4rab](https://github.com/en4rab).